Toastberries/MarkerSpawners/README.md

 ##### So...
-This plugin isn't that user friendly right now as it was created specifically for a project, may add commands later to get spawners instead.
+This plugin isn't that user-friendly right now as it was created specifically for a project, may add commands later to get spawners instead.